balenaltd/handbook/docs/meetings/README.md

 The Balena Admin calendar contains all our company calls.
 Make sure it's added to your Google Calendar list (calendar ID `admin@balena.io`).
 In addition, bear in mind that the Balena Admin calendar follows London time, which is GMT+1 during British Summer Time (Daylight Saving Time), and GMT otherwise.
 You are free to join any calls (we do try to keep some calls that might include sensitive information in smaller groups and if that is the case, someone on the call will let you know) but it’s not mandatory if you don’t belong to the specific project team.
 Joining a few different calls when you are new is a good way to familiarise yourself with different projects and processes and get an idea of how different type of calls are facilitated and flow.
 Feel free to participate and ask questions too!

 We have the following fixed-time meetings on the Balena Admin calendar, recurring week-to-week:
-* all-hands calls; this is our weekly company wide call
+- all-hands calls; this is our weekly company wide call
-* brainstorms, including per-loop architecture calls and product calls
+- brainstorms, including per-loop architecture calls and product calls

 Then, we also have check-in calls for specific projects that are either fixed or scheduled ad-hoc from week to week, focussing on tracking the progress and updates on individual projects and pipelines.
 Depending on what we are working on at the time, some calls might be added with a fixed cadence and stay on the calendar for a while, or these might be added on a more ad-hoc basis and for a limited time for smaller projects or when focusing on kicking off a project.
 Regardless, you can join any call!

 Not all, but most calendar invites will also have a spec or relevant document linked to give you more information about the call.
 If you want to know more about how meetings can be scheduled and the balena meeting scheduler, you can read more [here](https://github.com/balena-io/meeting-scheduler).

-We use brainstorm calls to discuss new ideas, issues and solutions.
+We use [brainstorm calls](./brainstorm-calls.md) to discuss new ideas, issues and solutions.
 For more guidance on how we run brainstorm calls, check out this [guide](https://docs.google.com/document/d/1mHb-D2vJxufa8OZPU55V5WBIXuQ44MNL4fcXw52lEe8/edit#).

-We have one no-scheduled-meetings-week every month to allow more time for everyone to focus on their work.
+We have one no-scheduled-meetings-week every month to allow more time for everyone to focus on their work and get in any ad-hoc calls and catch ups that end up being difficult to do during a regularly scheduled week.
 These weeks will only have the company-wide, all-hands call scheduled as normal.

-Read the relevant [PSA: Loop Days on Balena Admin calendar](https://www.flowdock.com/app/rulemotion/t-process/threads/8tOMC_buNSF3m-MkIamCubpp-Zg) for some information about how calls are grouped by loop in order to reduce context switching and allow balenistas to group their calls in fewer days.
+Calls are grouped by loop in order to reduce context switching and allow balenistas to group their calls in fewer days.
 Just a reminder that `loops` is an approach and system we have been working on for a while and you can get an introduction and more information by watching the relevant summit recordings or watch [this video](https://drive.google.com/file/d/1xHaZredpmAN5Ewb8lro6LovkVLVjIDJE/view) to get an overview.
 As with everything at balena, the best way to get more context and understanding is by asking questions and talking to your teammates!

 ## Adding yourself to (or removing yourself from) Balena Admin calendar events